 Two projects were selected, with 50/50 matching funding by the government under the Demonstration category, for reactors that will be tested, licensed, built and operated within five to seven years under the Infrastructure Investment and Jobs Act (IIJA) that was signed into law in late 2021.
-These two projects are now fully funded, and have moved into the newly created Office of Clean Energy Demonstrations (OCED).
+These two projects have moved into the newly created Office of Clean Energy Demonstrations (OCED).

 They are the Terrapower and GE-Hitachi Natrium project - a sodium fast reactor (SFR) that pumps energy into a heat storage system, and X-Energy's high temperature gas reactor.
-Each project has been awarded \$80 million initially, and the program calls for a federal investment of \$4 billion over the next seven years.
+Initial federal investment in these demonstrations was approximately \$4B.
+These are both First-of-a-Kind deployment of reactors that are scheduled to be deployed in 2030 and the program calls for a federal investment of \$4 billion over the next seven years.